Client Specialist Jobs in USA with Visa Sponsorship

 Do Client Specialist roles qualify for H-1B visa sponsorship?

-Yes, Client Specialist positions regularly qualify for H-1B sponsorship when they require a bachelor's degree and involve specialized client relationship management.
+Yes, Client Specialist positions regularly qualify for H-1B visa sponsorship when they require a bachelor's degree and involve specialized client relationship management.
 The role must demonstrate complexity beyond basic customer service, such as strategic account planning, contract negotiations, or technical product expertise.
 Success rates are higher for B2B and enterprise-focused positions.

 What degree requirements do employers expect for visa sponsorship?